 Timely communication with financial institutions is critical upon detecting unauthorized account access to mitigate potential losses.
 Accurate reporting requires the provision of specific details, including transaction anomalies and account information, to facilitate investigation and resolution.
 Continuous follow-up ensures that corrective measures are implemented and that the account holder remains informed of progress.

-How should one respond when unauthorized access to a bank account is detected?
-Immediate action is critical to mitigate losses and initiate victim support.
 The account holder must promptly notify the financial institution to halt further unauthorized transactions.
-Additionally, reporting the incident to relevant authorities helps address identity theft risks and facilitates investigations.
+Reporting the incident to relevant authorities helps address identity theft risks and facilitates investigations.
 Recommended immediate steps include:

 - Contacting the bank’s fraud department to freeze or monitor the account